shoutem/shoutem.github.io/docs/ui-toolkit/components/_posts/1970-01-04-DropDownMenu.md

 # DropDownMenu

 DropDownMenu is a full-screen contextual menu for displaying lists of items.

 ![DropDownMenu example]({{ site.url }}/img/ui-toolkit/dropdownmenu/drop_down_menu@2x.png "DropDownMenu"){:.docs-component-image}

 ## API

 #### Props

 * **onOptionSelected(option: object)**: function
   - Called after tapping an option from menu, with all Props from that option passed to the function

 * **options**: array
   - Array of options that are rendered as `Button`s within `ListView`

 * **selectedOption**: any
-  - Sets pre-selected `option` from `options` array
+  - Sets which `option` from the `options` array is selected by default

 * **titleProperty**: string
   - Attribute that defines what `key` from `options` Prop will be used to render option Titles in Dropdown menu